 - Any medical documentation available, including doctor and hospital reports detailing your condition, treatment, and prognosis

 Once the VA has received your application, it will determine whether your injuries occurred as a result of your service.
 It will then assign a rating to your service-related disabilities based on how severe your disabilities are and how much they impact your daily life.
-The VA lists the ratings, which range from 0 to 100 percent, in its Schedule of Rating Disabilities (VARSD).
-Ratings directly impact how much you will receive in damages.
+The VA lists the ratings, which range from 0 to 100 percent, in its Schedule of Rating Disabilities (VASRD).
+Ratings directly impact how much you will receive in disability compensation.

 Here are some of the most common body parts affected by orthopedic injuries and how we might establish the severity of your disability: